SqueezeBits/GraLoRA/README.md

-# GraLoRA: Granular Low-Rank Adaptation for Parameter-Efficient Fine-Tuning
+# [NeurIPS2025 Spotlight🌟] GraLoRA: Granular Low-Rank Adaptation for Parameter-Efficient Fine-Tuning

 This repository contains the official implementation of **GraLoRA**.